ananthakrishna-hs/Restaurant-Reviews/README.md

 - JavaScript.
 - Cache API.
 - Service Workers.
+- Gulp.

 ## Setup

 ### Requirements
-- `node` and `npm`
+- `node` and `npm`.
 - Browser(preferabaly with service worker suuport).
 - Mapbox API key.
+- Gulp(optional for development).

 ### Installation
 - Download/clone the repository.
 - Download `node` and `npm` from [Node official website](https://nodejs.org/en/)
 - This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.
+- Download `Gulp` from [Gulp official website](https://gulpjs.com/).
+Install both `Gulp` and `Gulp-CLI`.
-- In terminal change directory to the downloaded folder and run the commands one by none:
+- In terminal change directory to the downloaded folder and:
+  - For serving development files locally :-
     - `npm install`
     - `npm run server`
     - Go to browser and browse to URL: `https://localhost:8080` or your chosen port number.
+  - For serving distribution files locally :-
+    - `npm install`
+    - `gulp`
+    - In `package.json` file find `scripts` and change `"server": "http-server"` to `"server": "http-server ./dist"`
+    - `npm run server`